-The City's plan addresses objectives that: assist low income families with housing rehabilitation which will address code issues, energy efficiency, accessibility, emergency assistance to enable families to remain in their homes, improve the living environment through housing code enforcement and spot demolition, and provide expanded educational-job training opportunities.
+The City's plan addresses objectives that assist low income families with housing rehabilitation, which will address code issues, energy efficiency, accessibility, emergency assistance to enable families to remain in their homes, improve the living environment through housing code enforcement and spot demolition, and provide expanded educational-job training opportunities.
 The expected outcomes will provide decent, safe, sanitary, and affordable housing, improve the quality of the living environment, and increase economic opportunity.
-Utilizing carryover funds along with 2021 federal funds and program income, the City anticipates helping eliminate hazards in 10 homeowner occupied homes and address residential improvements for 6 homeowners plus code compliance in a minimum of 4 different homeowner units.
-In the low-income census tracts, the city will address code enforcement for a minimum of 200 units and potentially a minimum of 11 demolitions.
+Utilizing carryover funds along with 2022 federal funds and program income, the City anticipates helping eliminate hazards in 10 homeowner occupied homes and address residential improvements for 6 homeowners plus code compliance in a minimum of 4 different homeowner units.
+In the low-income census tracts, the city will address code enforcement for a minimum of 200 units

 Through the Citizen Participation process, residents and organizations identify the needs and provide comments.
-The City of Decatur held a 33-day comment period.
-A 2021 Action Plan public meeting was held Thursday, May 20, 2021, at noon in the City Council Chambers of the Decatur Civic Center.
+The City of Decatur held a 30-day comment period.
+A 2022 Action Plan public meeting was held Friday, August 12, 2022, at noon in the City Council Chambers of the Decatur Civic Center.

-The community has seen a decrease in funding and the impact of COVID-19 which has impacted housing, services, employment, and organization staffing.
-Without resources, the community cannot address essential needs.
+The community has seen a decrease in funding and the impact of the ongoing COVID-19 Pandemic, which continues to affect housing, services, employment, and organization staffing.
+Without adequate resources, the community cannot address essential needs.
 Funds have been identified for public service activities which provide education for future employment and training programs for low-income residents.
 Homeowners may access the Emergency Program through a first-come first serve process.
 The CDBG and HOME Residential Rehabilitation Programs are handled in a lottery process whether the program is city-wide or targeted.
 Low income residents complete a form which provides contact information, location of the home, and requested housing assistance.
 Residents drop the form in a "Lottery Box" when the lottery program is open.
 Residents are given approximately six weeks to deposit a form in the lottery box.
-Names are drawn from the box.
-Homeowners are contacted.
-Appointments are scheduled for homeowner to apply for assistance.
-When programs are available, a notice is provided to the public through various sources: media releases, the City of Decatur web, agency meetings, and mailings.
-Several of the community's needs are also being addressed through the use of non-federal funds, such as: infrastructure improvements, crime prevention, education, training, housing, etc.
+Names are drawn from the box, selected homeowners are contacted, and appointments are scheduled for homeowner to apply for assistance.
+When programs are available, a notice is provided to the public through various sources, including media releases and the City of Decatur website, agency meetings, and mailings.
+Several of the community's needs are also being addressed through the use of non-federal funds, such as infrastructure improvements, crime prevention, education, training, housing, etc.